Whales are watching in front of Newfoundland

 Arrival:

-For example, book your journey here by flight, bus or train*.
+Compare and book flights here*.
 Air Canada and Icelandair fly, for example.
 B. from Toronto, Montreal or Halifax to St. John's, Newfoundland.
 You can then continue your journey by rental car or public transport.

 Car Rentals: